kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Youtube

-- I do a search for Vidal Sastre Sanchez Hornero on Youtube.
+- I do a search for Vidal Sastre Sanchez Hornero on YouTube.
 - A number of results come up, one of which is particularly interesting.
 - He is a soloist playing at the Banda Sinfónica L'Amistat - Quart de Poblet.
 There is a young woman behind him who is clearly nervous.
 Whoever is filming zooms in on him, and her.
 She constantly looks up at him.
 I now wonder if she is medicated.